marcorosenbaum/og-preview/README.md

 ```sh
 og-preview start -p 5173 --spa
 ```

+## Usage without installation

+You can also generate a preview without installing the package.
+The workflow is exact the same as for the local installation. <br>
+Just keep in mind that the execution time will be longer and therefore this practice is more convienent for testing the package or getting an one-off preview.

 A new browser tab will automatically open, displaying the Open Graph meta data for your project: